VictorTagayun/NUCLEO-G474RE_RealTime_FIR_IIR_FMAC/readme.md

-# FIR Filter processing of ADC data in realtime, Low Pass and High Pass Filtering using FMAC
+# "Real Time" FIR / IIR Filter processing of ADC data.
+Low Pass and High Pass Filtering using FMAC

 Test Realtime FIR/IIR (Low and High) Filter using FMAC (Filter Math ACCcelerator).
 The FMAC unit is built around a fixed point multiplier and accumulator (MAC).